 Tara Tang is the Outreach Manager for the Memory and Aging Program.
 She received her bachelor’s degree from Ithaca College in Spanish with an international communications minor.
 With her experience in patient recruitment, advertising and bilingual education, she looks forward to conversations with all communities in New England about Alzheimer’s disease and research.

 Athena is an Outreach Coordinator for the Memory and Aging Program.
 She received her bachelor’s degree from Roger Williams University in Communications with a minor in Biology.
-Athena’s previous experience includes four years of Chamber of Commerce event management as well as experience in college admissions outreach.
+Athena manages referrals for Alzheimer’s Prevention clinical trials, conducts brain health and Alzheimer’s Prevention information sessions in the community and coordinates cheek swab research for Alzheimer’s disease genotyping.

 Lorrance is an Outreach Coordinator for the Memory and Aging Program.
 She received her bachelor’s degree from Rhode Island College in Public and Professional Communication.
-Lorrance has over 5 years of experience in membership management and event planning for a professional organization specializing in training and educating clinicians on substance use and mental health disorders.
+Prior to working at MAP, she worked with professionals specializing in training and educating clinicians on substance use and mental health disorders.
+Lorrance has over 8 years of experience in membership management, event planning, and marketing.

 Dee joined the staff at Butler Hospital in 2007, supporting several programs including the Body Image Program, Child and Adolescent Services, and the Butler Hospital Foundation and Philanthropy departments before joining the Memory and Aging Program in 2014.